LeonardoCardoso/Colorblinding/README.md

 Installation
 ------------

-The latest release is always available on the Chrome Web Store.
-Search for "Colorblinding".
+The latest release is always available on the Chrome Web Store  accessing by this link <a href="https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa">Colorblinding</a>.

 For more information, visit http://lab.leocardz.com/colorblinding